 Miike admits in an interview with the BBC that he is a “feminist,” so it was inevitable that he would pull this ideology out of his film.
 “Miike has garnered international notoriety for depicting shocking scenes of extreme violence and sexual perversions…” Of course, this is exactly what Eli Roth and David Cronenberg have been doing for years.

 What we are seeing here is that Hollywood stirred the subversive pot, and other nations such as Japan and South Korea followed suit.
 Even the new South Korean movie, Train to Busan, “borrows heavily from World War Z in its depiction of the fast-moving undead masses while also boasting an emotional core the Brad Pitt-starring extravaganza often lacked.”

 If no social progress is possible outside the moral order, then Satanists in Hollywood are contributing to the demise of social docility and cultural harmony around the world.
 The solution?

 A return to practical reason and metaphysical Logos, the essence of true creativity and beauty.
 Movies such as The Lord of the Rings were written under those premises.
 As Israel Shamir rightly points out, Logos is “the main fountain of creativity.”
 Shamir also argues that true visual art or poetry simply cannot exist outside of Logos.

-If Satanists in Hollywood rejects “the main fountain of creativity,” then they can only produce degradation, ugliness, meaninglessness, despair, and ultimate chaos and confusion.
+If Satanists in Hollywood reject “the main fountain of creativity,” then they can only produce degradation, ugliness, meaninglessness, despair, and ultimate chaos and confusion.
 It was only a matter of time before the art world was used as a weapon against Logos: